 Search for Meaning

-Augsburg’s Signature Curriculum is centered on its identity as a college of the Evangelical Lutheran Church in America.
-As a college of the Church, Augsburg accepts as a basis for its educational program the doctrines of the Christian faith as revealed in scripture and the creeds affirmed by the Lutheran Church.
-It consciously affirms that all students should reflect upon the Christian scriptures, theological concepts, ethical values, their own faith and values, and religious concepts outside of the Christian faith as part of becoming educated.
+Augsburg’s Signature Curriculum reflects its identity as a college of the Evangelical Lutheran Church in America.
+It consciously affirms that all students should reflect upon the Christian tradition, ethical values, their own faith and values, and religious concepts outside of the Christian faith as part of becoming educated.

 In these courses students articulate and critically reflect upon Augsburg’s concept of vocation and its meaning; Christian theological concepts as well as concepts from other religious traditions; and the meaning of the Bible in Judeo-Christian thought, its cultural contexts, and concepts of human identity and vocation.